pjcarly/ember-field-components/README.md

 ## Validation
-Validation is done with a fork of ember-cli-data-validation, see github.com/pjcarly/ember-cli-data-validation
+Validation is done with ember-attribute-validations, see github.com/pjcarly/ember-attribute-validations